 The down payment is the portion of the purchase price that you will pay in cash instead of including it in your mortgage.
 On some programs, St. Mary's Credit Union will allow down payments as small as 3% of the purchase price, but Private Mortgage Insurance (PMI) may be required.
 Speak with a St. Mary's Lending Expert today to better understand PMI and how it will affect your mortgage payments.

 When you get pre-qualified for a mortgage from St. Mary's Credit Union, you'll know how much you qualify to borrow for your new home.
 With this figure in-hand, you'll be able to narrow down your property search to the homes that you can truly afford.

 There are expenses associated with your mortgage transaction known as "closing costs."
 These closing costs may include appraisal fees, attorney fees, title search service fees, escrow fees, homeowner's insurance, Private Mortgage Insurance (PMI), mortgage origination charges and any points that you are paying to lower your rate.
-When you apply for a St. Mary's Credit Union mortgage, you will receive a Good Faith Estimate (GFE) that will outline all of the closing costs attached to your mortgage.
+When you apply for a St. Mary's Credit Union mortgage, you will receive a Loan Estimate (LE) that will outline all of the closing costs attached to your mortgage.

 Here's a Mortgage Affordability Worksheet.